lastgenerationz/lastgenerationz.github.io/content/about.md

 ### analyses

-we analyse and research some things and report our findings here for future reference.
+we analyze and research some things and report our findings here for future reference.

 you know what they say: it's best to write and think at the same time than to chase your thoughts around.